Quantum origin of the primordial fluctuation spectrum and its statistics: The standard picture for the primordial non-Gaussianities

-The question that arises now is how can we do an average over an ensemble of Universes if we have observational access to just one --our own-- Universe.
-In the next subsection, we will show how the standard approach deals with this issue.
-In the following we will accept the validity of \eqref{qmclas}.
+In the next section, we will show how our approach deals with these questions.
+In the remainder of this section, we will accept the validity of Eq. \eqref{qmclas} and ignore those issues.

-If $\Psi(\x, \eta)$ is Gaussian\footnote{That is, there exist some physical mechanism for which the quantum variable $\hat{\Psi}(\x, \eta)$ becomes a classical stochastic field $\Psi(\x,\eta)$ with Gaussian distribution.}, then the two-point correlation function \eqref{2ptosvac} specifies all the statistical properties of $\Psi(\x, \eta)$, for the two-point correlation function is the only parameter in a Gaussian distribution.
+If $\Psi(\x, \eta)$ is Gaussian\footnote{That is, there exists some physical mechanism for which the quantum variable $\hat{\Psi}(\x, \eta)$ becomes a classical stochastic field $\Psi(\x,\eta)$ with Gaussian distribution.}, then the two-point correlation function \eqref{2ptosvac} specifies all the statistical properties of $\Psi(\x, \eta)$, for the two-point correlation function is the only parameter in a Gaussian distribution.
 If it is not Gaussian, then we need higher-order correlation functions to determine the statistical properties.